cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The types in this table define the inputs and outputs of DAF methods at various stages of the computation.
-Some of these values need to be written to the network in order to carry forward the computation.
-In particular, it is RECOMMENDED that concrete instantiations of the `Daf` interface specify a standard encoding the `PublicShare`, `InputShare`, `AggParam`, and `AggShare`.
+Some of these values need to be written to the network in order to carry out the computation.
+In particular, it is RECOMMENDED that concrete instantiations of the `Daf` interface specify a standard encoding for the `PublicShare`, `InputShare`, `AggParam`, and `AggShare` types.

 ## Sharding {#sec-daf-shard}